 BSL: YOUR – NAME – WHAT

-So can you then imagine reading paragraphs of English and trying to make sense of it?
+So can you imagine reading English paragraphs and trying to make sense of it?

 If there is the facility to offer this, we would highly recommend creating some simple content, like this welcome back video in BSL, to ensure that deaf students feel comfortable with all of the adjustments that have been made to University life to keep everyone safe.